t-rex-tileserver/t-rex-website/content/doc/reference.md

 Simplify geometry (lines and polygons).

+Supported for PostGIS layer only.

 `buffer_size`: integer

 Tile buffer size in pixels.

-Geometries are not clipped when undefined.
+When undefined, line and polygon geometries are not clipped.
+Supported for PostGIS layer only.

+`make_valid`: true | false

+Fix invalid geometries (lines and polygons) before clipping.
+(Default: false)
+Supported for PostGIS layer only.

 Example:
 ```toml